chamallow-team/Aegis-server/README.md

 ## Description
-This game, at the time being, has no release version, and is more at the sate of an idea than an actual game.
+This game, at the time being, has no release version, and is more at the state of an idea than an actual game.

 > `But everything have to start somewhere right ?`